yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/keymap.md

 ### `yank` {#input.yank}

 Copy the selected characters.
-This command is only available in normal mode.
+This action is only available in normal mode.

 ### `paste` {#input.paste}

 Paste the copied characters after the cursor.
-This command is only available in normal mode.
+This action is only available in normal mode.

 | Argument/Option | Description                                    |
 | --------------- | ---------------------------------------------- |